LaneSawyerT/charlixcx-merch/README.md

 ### Content

--   Content was created by Natalie Alexander.
+-   Content was created by Lane Sawyer Thompson.

 -   README and TESTING layout and content from my MS1 which took inspirations and ideas from these excellent examples
     * [Code institute](https://github.com/Code-Institute-Solutions/SampleREADME)

 ### Media
--   Most of the product images were taken of my own collection and a friends who very kindly sent them to me.
+-   Most of the product images were taken from [Charli Xcx](https://charlixcx.com/) and [RedBubble](redbubble.com) and news photos have their sources below on each post.

--   Some images and info were from wikipedia as I wanted to showcase more than two genres which seemed to be the majority of the products we had.

 -   * [CharliXCX](https://charlixcx.com/): Index/home banner image.
 And Merchandise items.
     * [Red Bubble](https://www.redbubble.com/shop/?query=charli%20xcx&ref=search_box): More Merchandise items from here as well.